 Criminal Justice Reform Clinic

-Students will have the opportunity to advance criminal justice reform working with Professor Kaplan and in collaboration with attorneys and organizations such as the ACLU of Oregon, Disability Rights Oregon and Community Law Oregon and Immigration Defense Oregon (at Metropolitan Public Defender) on individual casework along with various research and data driven projects and reports, briefs, and legislative initiatives.
+Students will have the opportunity to advance criminal justice reform working with Professor Kaplan and in collaboration with attorneys and organizations such as the ACLU of Oregon, Disability Rights Oregon and the Community Law and Immigrant Defense Divisions (at Metropolitan Public Defender) on individual casework along with various research and data driven projects and reports, briefs, and legislative initiatives.
 Students involved in the Clinic will have the opportunity to conduct investigations; conduct legal/fact research and analysis; write motions, briefs and reports; interview and advise clients; attend legal and legislative meetings and hearings; and meet and participate in strategy sessions with members of the bar, the judiciary and community leaders.
-Students will also benefit from guest lectures by experienced attorneys, former clients, and allied professionals (e.g., psychologists, legislators, law enforcement, activists).
+Students will also benefit from guest lectures by experienced attorneys, former clients, and allied professionals (e.g., legislators, law enforcement, activists).

 The Criminal Justice Reform Clinic is a yearlong clinic for which students will earn 8 credits with grading on a pass/fail basis.
 Students will participate in a weekly 1- hour seminar class covering substantive issues and lawyering skills.
 A portion of the class will include opportunities to discuss their clients and/or projects with the group.
 Students will also have an opportunity to reflect on various aspects of their Clinic experience.
 Separate from the class and reflection, students will be required to work at least 14 hours per week on clinic work and to meet regularly with Clinic supervisors to discuss their work and progress.